AndriyKalashnykov/animal-rescue/README.md

 ./scripts/local.sh e2e
 ```

-More detail about the e2e testing framework can be found at [cypress api doc](https://docs.cypress.io/api/api/table-of-contents.html)
+More detail about the e2e testing framework can be found at [Cypress API documentation](https://docs.cypress.io/api/api/table-of-contents.html)

 ### CI

 #### GitHub Actions

-GitHub Actions run all checks for the `master` branch and all PR requests.
-All workflow configuration can be found in `.github/workflows`.
+GitHub Actions run all checks for the `main` branch and all PR requests.
+All workflow configuration can be found in [`.github/workflows/main.yml`](https://github.com/AndriyKalashnykov/animal-rescue/blob/6741f90a579f331dbc3153ab6c56d8b684d5a05f/.github/workflows/main.yml)